cvred/cvred/README.md

 # Welcome to My GitHub! 🎮
 Hello there!
-Names **Artem Skoropadskyi**, and I am a recent graduate with a **Bachelor of Science in Computer Science** from the **National Technical University of Ukraine "Igor Sikorskyy – Kyiv"**.
+Names **Artem Skoropadskyi**, and I am a recent graduate with a **Bachelor of Science in Computer Science** from the **National Technical University of Ukraine "Igor Sikorskyy"**.
 With 1.5 years of hands-on experience in game development, I have honed my skills in creating immersive and engaging gaming experiences.
 Currently, developing an **indie game project**.
 I have a strong background in various technologies and tools, including **Unreal Engine, C++, Unity, C#, and more**.
 My experience spans across roles such as **3D Javascript and C++ Engineer at Luxolis, FQA Technician at Testronic Labs, and Unreal Engine Developer at Dragon's Lake**.

 ## Skills